dasimmet/zig-meta-allyourcode/README.md

 ## CMake

-using the zig build system, this repository bootstraps `cmake` `3.30.0` without any system cmake or the usual shellscript method. it takes a while and is only tested on x64 linux, but can be used to build your C/C++ dependency libraries.
+using the zig build system, this repository bootstraps `cmake` `3.30.1` without any system cmake or the usual shellscript method. it takes a while and is only tested on x64 linux, but can be used to build your C/C++ dependency libraries.

-I'm still working out some cacheing issues, the cmake stage2 partially gets rerun ATM.

 the package also has a custom `CMakeStep` that will configure and build and install a cmake project, and providdes a `.install(b, name)` function to get the artifacts: